The Best Camp Coffee Makers: Our Favorite Ways to Brew Coffee While Camping

 One of the easiest ways to greatly enhance your camping coffee experience is to invest in a proper camp coffee mug.

 For years, we used those ubiquitous blue-speckled enamel camp coffee mugs.
-But due to the high conductive of steel, they would become dangerously hot at first before rapidly going cold.
+However, due to the high conductivity of steel, they would become dangerously hot at first before rapidly going cold.
 We had a 2-3 minute window in which to enjoy the coffee at a reasonable temperature.

-All that changed when we upgraded to insulated coffee mugs.
-Now we can enjoy warm coffee throughout the morning.
+That all changed when we upgraded to insulated coffee mugs.
+Now, we can enjoy warm coffee throughout the morning.

 Coffee mug product image